- Records Management

 Shamin Malmas is a member of the 2022 Conference Program Committee.

-Robert McLelland is a member of the Public Awareness and Advocacy Committee.
+Robert McLelland is Co-Chair of the Public Awareness and Advocacy Committee.